 When an LLC Makes Sense.
 Founders should consider the LLC if they want a “pass-through” entity that (i) is unable to satisfy the S corporation qualification requirements (because, for example, it will have entities as owners or multiple classes of equity interests), (ii) may distribute appreciated assets (such as securities or real estate), (iii) may have borrowings that will generate tax losses or distributions, and/or (iv) may buy out owners from time to time.
 The LLC may also be the best choice when the founders want to use a pass-through entity on an interim basis without precluding the ultimate treatment of their interests in the business as QSBS.

-In conclusion, the founders of a business should consider using a C corporation if they intend to derive their profit by selling their shares after growing the business using retained earnings or venture capital financing.
-If the founders expect the business to generate significant amounts of distributable cash, however (including gain from an exit structured as an asset sale), they should consider using an S corporation or an LLC.
+In conclusion, the founders of a business should consider using a C corporation if they intend to derive their profit by selling the business after growing it using retained earnings or venture capital financing.
+If the founders expect the business to generate significant amounts of earnings that will be distributed from time to time, however, they should consider using an S corporation or an LLC (particularly if the earnings will be “qualified business income” eligible for the new 20% deduction introduced by the TCJA).
 As between the S corporation and the LLC, the choice (at least from a federal income tax standpoint) may depend on whether the S corporation qualification requirements can be satisfied and whether any of the additional capabilities of an LLC outweigh the relative advantages of an S corporation.

 1. For tax purposes, an LLC is a partnership if it has two or more owners or is disregarded as an entity (and treated as a sole proprietorship) if it has only one owner unless, in either case, it has elected to be classified as a corporation.
 Unless otherwise noted, LLCs are presumed in this article to be partnerships for tax purposes.